javsort/Linkaster/docs/delivery_1.md

 Module management:
 https://drive.google.com/file/d/13jR028Oe_bKQ_YG6zUXWYvQA4v1vjxFn/view?usp=sharing

 This is the sequence diagram of the Module Management Service, and has 4 cases: Creation of module, assignation of teacher, code generation and the student joining the module.
-The creation of the module is made by the administrative teacher, and the data is added managed by the service and it updates the DB.
-Once the module is created the administrative teacher can add the teacher to the module and then once the request is processed it updates the DB.
-After the teacher is assigned to a module, the module teacher can create a code (access code of the module) and once the request is processed it updates the DB.
-Finally, once the code module is created the student can input the code and the business logic processes the request and if correct it updates the DB.
+The creation of the module is carried outmade by the administrative teacher;, and the data is added to the DB and managed by the service and it updates the DB.
+Once the module is created the administrative teacher can add the teacher to the module and then once the request is processed and the DB is updatedit updates the DB.
+After the teacher is assigned to a module, the module teacher can create a code (access code of the module).
+O and once the request is processed it updates the DB.
+Finally, once the code module is created the student can input the code and the business logic processes the request and, if validcorrect, it updates the DB.